SMTG-Bham/High_throughput_search_ABN3/README.md

   - the summary of all lowest-energy structures identified in both workflows
   - the materials already reported in literature
   - the energy above the hull for all considered structures calculated with HSE06 and PBEsol
+- Switching_paths: The structures along the switching path and the Born effective charges of the material calculated in the initial configuration